dmartin4820/react-phys-color/README.md

 # React Phys Color
 React hook for changing a single CSS property along one of the R, G, or B axes.
+This hook is heavily inspired by [react-spring](https://react-spring.io/hooks/use-spring), but the goal of this hook is to allow the user to specify different functions (currently only sine and exponential) to use for varying a CSS property.

 # Installation

 Inside of your React app run